 - a.
-To be considered "open land", an area should: - 1.
-Be free of obstacles such as large trees, walls, or poles, and overhead wires. - 2.
-Have minimum dimensions of approximately 0.5 acres in size. - b.
-Open land areas should be oriented with the typical direction of aircraft flight over the location in question. - c.
-Roads and automobile parking areas are considered acceptable as open land areas. - d.
+To be considered "open land", an area should: - 3.
+Be free of obstacles such as large trees, walls, or poles, and overhead wires. - 4.
+Have minimum dimensions of approximately 0.5 acre in size. - b.
+Open land areas should be oriented with the typical direction of aircraft flight over the location. - c.
+Roads and automobile parking areas are considered acceptable as open land areas if they meet criterion 3.3.2.11(a). - d.
 Open land should not preserve or create habitat that could pose hazards to aircraft.
 For example, wildlife refuges, mitigation banks, wetlands, and other uses that provide habitat or food sources for birds or other wildlife that are hazardous to aircraft operations. - e.
-Clustering of development, as detailed in Policy 3.3.2.11 above, is encouraged as a means of increasing the size of open land areas.
+Clustering of development, as detailed in Policy 3.3.2.10, is encouraged to increase the amount of open land.